mehedizamanhimel/TestWebAutomation2022/README.md

 **To run the project in your command line in local pc**
 1. Download the project.
 2. Install maven
+3. Open terminal/command line
-3. copy the directory of the project folder by "cd (project folder)"
+4. copy the directory of the project folder by "cd (project folder)"
-4. use the command "mvn test" or "mvn clean test" or "mvn clean test testng.xml"
+5. use the command "mvn test" or "mvn clean test"
+6. View the results in command line with printing the result.